Skip to main content

 1. Update Citrix Workspace

-• Windows 11 24H2: Head to Settings > Apps > Installed apps, find Citrix Workspace, click the three dots, then Uninstall.
-Grab the newest installer from Citrix and run it.
+• Windows 11 24H2: Uninstall the current version through Settings > Apps > Installed apps, then grab the latest installer from Citrix and run it.

 2. Clear Local Cache